That day, it was awesome arriving at Banderas Bay (in Mexico) which has a pretty though rocky cove …

 This website was previously owned by The Base Camp.
-After dropping the domain, I think that they are changed to thebasecamp.com They used to organize retreats and camps for water sports activities such as wakeboarding, wakekiting, wakeskatingBelow is some information about them that I recovered from the wayback machine.
+I think they changed to thebasecamp.com.
+They used to organize retreats and camps for water sports activities such as wakeboarding, wakekiting, and wakeskating.

 Basecamp started in 2002 as a small individual wakeboard school operating under the company title Mukoka Custom Clinics.
 In our short six years of operation we have evolved from a wakeboard school with one boat operating off the end of a marina dock, into the largest wakeboard group in Canada.

 Our group now operates five schools across Ontario, a full overnight kids camps, the largest wakeboard facility in North America and a reputable events company.
 Basecamp, which is our flagship facility, sits on 210 acres of prime Muskoka real estate, featuring a private slider lake (one of 3 in North America), overnight accommodation, mountain bike trails, skateboard ramps, a high end gaming room, along with many other regular camp related features.

 The site is now host to a variety of events throughout the summer and caters to over 300 riders per annum.

 Our mission is very simple… To create a fun, safe environment where people of all ages can enjoy and advance their skills in the sports of wakeboarding, wakeskating and wakesurfing.

 To accomplish this we have created a top of the line facility designed specifically for the advancement of our attendants and the sport as a whole.
 Take the time to navigate around our site and get an idea of the great programs we have to offer you, your group or your children.